marcobrioschi/ddd-cinema/README.md

 ## DDD workshop tasks

 * Implement and test the QueryModel approach
-* Split entities using the two main responsibilities (see Marco H. responsibilities splitting example):
-    * status building: a class that only rebuild the status applying events
-    * behaviours execution: a class that understand a command and generate one or more events
 * It exists tickets for adult, student, child with varying prices
 * Movie with 3D Movies and D-Box Seats cost extra.
 For students the price gets percentage reduction
 * COVID-19 constraint: each reservation must have a free seat on each side of the row